South Dakota State Bird

 • Fledge: 12 days after hatching

-South Dakota, Delaware and Rhode Island are the only three U.S. States that have selected non-native birds as the Official State Bird.
+South Dakota, Delaware and Rhode Island are the only three U.S. States that have selected non-native birds as Official State Birds.

 Go to Delaware State Bird (Blue Hen).